Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 *   **The Hall:**
     ↳ **Description:** A "large, low-roofed, comfortable hall" paved with flags, warmed by a bright, open fire, and furnished with "costly cabinets of oak."
         ↳ **Significance:** Described as a "pet fancy" of Dr. Jekyll's and the "pleasantest room in London."
 However, on the final night, this comfort is shattered.
 The hall is brightly lit, but the entire household staff is found huddled in terror around the hearth, transforming the symbol of domestic peace into a scene of dreadful expectation.
 *   **Access & Atmosphere:** The main entrance is staffed by a butler (Poole).
-It is the domestic, comfortable side of the house where guests are received.
-Mr. Hyde is never seen here and does not dine in this part of the house.
+Initially, Jekyll informed his staff that Mr. Hyde was to have "full liberty and power" about the house, and even made appearances as Hyde to familiarize them with his presence.
+However, Hyde's appearances were unsettling; the footman Bradshaw was noted to be visibly startled seeing Hyde in the house at an odd hour.
+Hyde was not a social guest and did not dine in this part of the house.
 /END ✨ **Primary Residence (The Square)**

 /START